sauhardar/Liverpool-Bot/README.md

 ### https://twitter.com/liverpool_never

-A bot that tweets out Liverpool related content using the Twitter (tweepy) and Reddit (praw) APIs.
+A cheeky bot that tweets out Liverpool related content using the Twitter (tweepy) and Reddit (praw) APIs.
 Because you can never get enough Liverpool.

 ## As of right now, the bot has the capacity to:
 1. Reply to any tweets where it is mentioned and contains the string '#YNWA'.